phildias/bayespatial/README.md

 The Stan functions are a little harder to adapt, since I'm not sure yet how to access underlying C++ sparse libraries from pystan.
 So, only the Ord Eigenvalue method is used there for the log determinants.

+# Note
-Note: This git was originally developed by ljwolf (https://github.com/ljwolf).
+This git was originally developed by ljwolf (https://github.com/ljwolf).
 This is just a copy of his repo.
 The original is here: https://github.com/ljwolf/bayespatial